Dung040125/Global-Retail-Analysis-Power-BI-Superstore-/README.md

     *   **Overall Return Rate:** 2.3% - company-wide average.
     *   **Average Order Value of Returns:** $268.53 - lower than the general average order value, suggesting lower-value items/orders are more frequently returned.

-2.  **Monthly Return Rate Trend:**
+2.  **Quarterly Return Rate Trend (X-axis updated to Year -> Quarter):**
-    *   Return rates fluctuate monthly, with **notable peaks often occurring at the end of calendar years** or shortly thereafter, potentially linked to peak shopping seasons.
+    *   Return rates fluctuate quarterly, with **notable peaks often appearing in Q2 and Q4 of multiple years** (e.g., Q2/2011, Q4/2011, Q2/2012, Q4/2012, Q4/2013, Q2/2014, Q4/2014).
+This may be linked to specific purchasing cycles or other seasonal factors.
-    *   The general trend from 2011-2014 is relatively stable or shows a slight decrease.
+    *   The general trend from 2011-2014 appears relatively stable or shows a slight decrease after accounting for quarterly fluctuations.

 3.  **Category Risk-Reward Matrix (Sales vs. Return Rate, Sized by Profit):**
     *   **"Technology":** Highest Sales and Profit (largest bubble size), but with a moderate-to-high Return Rate (~5.8%).